pratyushagrawal77/Tourism-Guide/README.md

 ### Prerequisites

 - Java Development Kit (JDK) installed on your system.
-- Basic understanding of Java programming language.
+- Basic understanding of the Java programming language.

 ### Installation